 Trendelburg Castle

-One of Germany's best-preserved castles is Trendelburg Castle in the Wester Mountains near Kassel.
+One of Germany’s best-preserved castles is Trendelburg Castle in the Western Mountains near Kassel.
 Chartered in 1301, the same year as the town that surrounds it, Trendelburg historically has held a strategic position, dominating important trade roads from Frankfurt to Kassel and Hamburg.

 This picturesque 14th-century knight’s castle perches on a hilltop in the Rheinhardswald forest.
 The town grew up roughly within the same area covered by its ancient walls today.

-The Trendelburg fortress, separated from the town by a deep ditch cut into the rocks, has weathered fires, reconstructions, reinforcements, plagues, the Thirty Years' War (1618-1648) and the Seven Years' War (1756 to 1763).
-It has been pillaged, pawned and pulverized in various eras.
+The Trendelburg fortress, separated from the town by a deep ditch cut into the rocks, has weathered fires, reconstructions, reinforcements, plagues, the Thirty Years’ War (1618-1648), and the Seven Years’ War (1756 to 1763).
+It has been pillaged, pawned, and pulverized in various eras.

-Trendelburg Castle Map&Location
+Trendelburg Castle Location

 Address: Steinweg 1, 34388 Trendelburg, Germany.
 Get help with directions:

-Trendelburg Castle Photos
+Trendelburg Castle Map